 Will you find work after the course?

-I now have some awesome clients, who have recommended me to other awesome clients.
+I have some awesome clients, who have recommended me to other awesome clients.
 I give power hours on ads to business owners and other social media managers.
 I’ve been asked onto podcasts, spoken at live events and even taught at University of Brighton.
-I’m no longer afraid to say no to things that make me feel uncomfortable and I know if theres something I am struggling with I have a tribe of women who will help me to either do it or outsource it.

 Is this for you?

 This course isn’t for everyone but it could be for you.
-If you’re looking to level up your knowledge in Facebook ads, so you can take your social media marketing business to the next level then this is definitely worth the investment.
-You don’t need to be a Digital Mum or have completed any other specific training but it does help if you are experienced in social media marketing.
+If you’re looking to level up your knowledge in Facebook ads, so you can take your business to the next level then it could be worth the investment to you.

 P.S if you have any other questions feel free to get in touch, I’m happy to help!